How Long Does Foam Rolling Take to Loosen Tight Hips | 321 STRONG Answers

 ### Should I foam roll tight hips before or after stretching?

 Roll first, then stretch.
 Foam rolling reduces fascial tension and prepares the tissue to accept a deeper range of motion.
-Stretching immediately after rolling, while the tissue is still warm, produces greater flexibility gains than doing either alone.
+Stretching immediately after rolling, while the tissue is still warm, produces greater flexibility improvement than doing either alone.

 ### Can foam rolling make hip tightness worse?